 Some basic definitions of requirements and validation are as follows:

 Requirement – a requirement is an identifiable element of a function that can be validated, and against which implementation can be verified.
 A requirement generally defines what capability (functionality) the product shall provide (output) at operating conditions (input).
-Note that the [email protected] sentence structure lends itself to verification testing where an output can be observed at an input condition.
+Note that the ouput@input sentence structure lends itself to verification testing where an output can be observed at an input condition.

 Validation – validation is a staged process continuing through the development cycle that provides increasing confidence in the correctness and completeness of requirements.
 Validation answers the question “are we designing the right product?”